tradle/multi-hyperbee/README.md

 This algorithm ensures that all peers have the store in exactly the same state.

-## Roadmap
-- Support multiple bees, tries.
-We invision that peers will use one replication log to establish multi-writer for any number of shared data structures, that is for data structures local and remote peers can write into simultaneously.
-Using one replication log can help support atomic changes across multiple data structures.

-- Tighten the non-atomic failure modes when process dies after writing to `diff` and before writing to `store`, or after reading from `feed` and applying to `store'.

 ### Extend support to Hyperdrive
 In this version we only add multi-writer to Hyperbee.
 But we can extend it to Trie and Drive.
 Here are our thoughts on how this might work.